na-na-hi/renget/archive/guier.md

 When deciding on buying a game pack, you should take into consideration:
 >How much you are willing to spend?
 >What you want to do in the game?
->Does the starter ship you might pick accommodate the gameplay loops you are interested in?
 Or, just get what you think looks cool; that simple.

-**Each starter pack will include:**
+**Each starter pack currently includes:**

 ->![starter pack](https://files.catbox.moe/3wlklo.png)<-

 - [X] **Self Land Hangar** - This was part of a module now removed from the game.
 Before the Persistent Universe, we only had an instanced hanger that allowed us to walk around and interact with the ships we bought, but that was neglected to the point of being unusable and CIG eventually retired the module in patch 3.13.1.

 - [X] **Insurance** - Insurance does not matter and wont until the game is out of beta.